bzigterman/bzigterman.github.io/projects/news/politics.md

  <details><summary><span class="pub_time"> 07:45 PM CT </span> <a href="https://www.nbcnews.com/news/weather/least-1-dead-one-worst-flooding-events-kentuckys-history-officials-say-rcna40436">‘Double-digit deaths’ expected in Kentucky floods that have already killed 8, governor says</a> </summary><p> <span class="pub_description">
  NBC News:
   —  Drone video shows historic flash flooding in Kentucky  —  At least eight people are dead and officials fear that number will increase after rain battered the eastern part of Kentucky …
  </span></p></details>
- <details><summary><span class="pub_time"> 07:01 PM CT </span> <a href="https://apnews.com/article/russia-ukraine-kyiv-e85d2709f3f6be7eff1b8d278e4d2be9">Russia attacks Kyiv area for the first time in weeks</a> </summary><p> <span class="pub_description">
- Susie Blann / Associated Press:
-  —  KYIV, Ukraine (AP) — Russian forces launched a missile attack on the Kyiv area for the first time in weeks Thursday and pounded the northern Chernihiv region as well, in what Ukraine said was revenge for standing up to the Kremlin.
- </span></p></details>